Zelenskyy pledges a fight for ‘common victory’ against Russian tyranny in visit to U.S. - NewsBreak

 Zelenskyy pledges a fight for ‘common victory’ against Russian tyranny in visit to U.S.

-President of Ukraine Volodymyr Zelenskyy gives a Ukrainian flag signed by members of the Ukrainian military to U.S. Speaker of the House Nancy Pelosi (D-CA) as he addresses a joint meeting of Congress in the House Chamber of the U.S. Capitol on Dec.
-21, 2022 in Washington, D.C.
-In his first known trip outside of Ukraine since Russia invaded, Zelensky met with U.S. President Joe Biden and outlined Ukraine's request for continued military aid.
-(Photo by Anna Moneymaker/Getty Images)
+President of Ukraine Volodymyr Zelensky holds an American flag given to him by U.S. Speaker of the House Nancy Pelosi as he addresses a joint meeting of Congress in the House Chamber of the U.S. Capitol on December 21, 2022, in Washington, DC.
+In his first known trip outside of Ukraine since Russia invaded, Zelensky met with U.S. President Joe Biden and outlined Ukraine’s request for continued military aid (Win McNamee/Getty Images).

 WASHINGTON — President Volodymyr Zelenskyy evoked images of the “great American soldiers” of World War II as he appealed to Congress Wednesday night to continue U.S. assistance in defending Ukraine from deadly Russian shelling and targeting of civilian infrastructure.